ivandevp/Book/chapter-3.md

 </form>
 ```

 In this form, we have an input for name, username, and password along with a file input for the user's profile image.
 Notice that the form method is set to `POST`, this will tell our form to post data to the action url when the form is submitted.
-In this case our action is blank wich will post to the current location.
+In this case our action is blank which will post to the current location.
 Another thing to note is `enctype="multipart/form-data"` which will ensure that our image file will be posted to the server.

 If the form submission returns an error, the error will be shown above the form.